 Alternatively, we could form the universal cover $\cover{M}$ and the lifted flow $\cover{\Phi}$.
 Here the leaf space $\calL(\cover{\Phi})$ is homeomorphic to the plane $\RR^2$, equipped with a pair of singular foliations~\cite[Proposition~4.2]{FenleyMosher01}.
 See also~\cite[Lemma~6.53]{Calegari07}.
 Furthermore, the singularities are a discrete subset of $\calL(\cover{\Phi})$.
 So we may remove these and take a second universal cover.
 This again gives $\calL^\circ$ and proves that it is homeomorphic to $\RR^2$.

-In future work, we will give a combinatorial proof that $\calL$ is a loom space.
-See also recent work of Landry, Minsky, and Taylor~\cite[Section 4]{LMT21}.
-In addition, we will show that $\pi_1(M^\circ)$ lies in $\Aut(\calL)$ as a finite index subgroup. \end{example}
+In future work, we will give a combinatorial proof that $\calL^\circ$ is a loom space.
+See also recent work of Landry, Minsky, and Taylor~\cite[Section~4]{LandryMinskyTaylor21}.
+In addition, we will show that $\pi_1(M^\circ)$ lies in $\Aut(\calL^\circ)$ as a finite index subgroup. \end{example}

-\begin{remark} Pseudo-Anosov flows and maps are closely related to \emph{expansive flows} and maps in dimensions three and two.
+\begin{remark} Pseudo-Anosov flows and maps are closely related, respectively, to \emph{expansive flows} and maps.
 These are defined by Bowen and Walters~\cite{BowenWalters72}.
 They give suspensions as a particular example in Section~4 of~\cite{BowenWalters72}.
 In their Theorem~6 they prove that $\Phi(f)$ is expansive if and only if $f$ is expansive.
 For further discussion of the subtle connections between expansive and pseudo-Anosov flows, we refer the reader to~\cite{Brunella95} and~\cite{BonattiWilkinson05}. \end{remark}

-Removing the singular orbits of the pseudo-Anosov flow yields a manifold with torus boundary components.
-Our final examples are closely related to these \emph{drilled} flows, but are completely combinatorial.
+Removing the singular orbits of a pseudo-Anosov flow yields a manifold with torus boundary components.
+Our final examples are closely related to these \emph{drilled} flows but are completely combinatorial.
 These rely on Agol's notion of a \emph{veering triangulation}~\cite[Definition~4.1]{Agol11}; see \refsec{Veering} for precise definitions and see \reffig{FigEightTri} for a concrete example.

 \begin{example} Suppose that $M$ is a compact, connected, oriented three-manifold with $\bdy M$ a non-empty collection of tori.
-Suppose that $\calV$ is a \emph{veering} triangulation of $M$: that is, an ideal triangulation of the interior of $M$ equipped with a taut structure and a veering colouring.
+Suppose that $\calV$ is a \emph{veering} triangulation of $M$: that is, an ideal triangulation of the interior of $M$ equipped with a \emph{taut} structure and a veering colouring.
 (We give the definitions in \refsec{Definitions}.)
 In future work we will show that \begin{itemize} \item there is a canonical \emph{link space} $\calL$ associated to the lift of $\calV$ to the universal cover of $M$, \item $\calL$ is a loom space, and \item $\pi_1(M)$ is finite index in $\Aut(\calL)$. \end{itemize} For more details see \refsec{Future}. \end{example}

 The overall goal of this paper is to provide the converse to \refexa{Veering}.
 In \refprop{Functorial}, from a given loom space, we build a \emph{locally veering} triangulation.
 In \refthm{ThreeSpace} we prove that the realisation of this triangulation is homeomorphic to $\RR^3$.